-Construction Management and Technology 132 (3) The Construction Industry
+Construction Management and Technology 132 (3) The Construction Industry 3 hrs.
+Lec.

 An introductory course designed to survey the growth, magnitude and economic importance of the construction industry.
 Emphasis is placed on an understanding of the interrelationship between the many trades, professions and agencies involved in construction.